 What are Stablecoins?

+If you’re familiar with Bitcoin or Ethereum, those are examples of cryptocurrencies, but they’re not stablecoins.
 Cryptocurrencies can offer lucrative returns on investment, but they are highly volatile.
 In a theatrical crypto world, stablecoins are incredibly boring in price action.
 With stablecoins, you can ensure that your crypto investments remain stable and benefit from the features of the blockchain, for example, transparency, decentralization, and cost-efficiency.

-Stablecoins can be used to make purchases, transfer funds, and settle trades between cryptocurrency exchanges.
+A stablecoin can be used to make purchases, transfer funds, and settle trades between cryptocurrency exchanges.
 They are also used as a way to hedge against the risk of market volatility.

 How do Stablecoins Work?